-As reflected by the trade examples provided by NOffLA itself, this method cannot address a situation where a 500ml can of beer with a 5% ABV has an invoice cost of ≤ 1.07 while a product of the exact same size with a 4% ABV has an invoice cost of ≤ 2.15 .
+As reflected by the trade examples provided by NOffLA itself, this method cannot address a situation where a 500ml can of beer with a 5% ABV has an invoice cost of €1.07 while a product of the exact same size with a 4% ABV has an invoice cost of €2.15.
 (43)

-Under MUP, the minimum price for the can with the ABV of 4% (\leq 1.57) would be 40c lower than minimum price can with the 5% ABV (\leq 1.97), due to its lower alcohol content and lower potential for health harm.
+Under a MUP regime, the minimum price for a can of beer with the ABV of 4% (€1.57) would be 40c lower than minimum price can with the 5% ABV (€1.97), thereby targeting strong, cheap alcohol.

-Using invoice costs as a basis for a ban on below cost selling also means products that are cheap relative to their alcohol content will continue to be sold at a level that represents a serious threat to public health, as long as the invoice cost of these products is kept sufficiently low, which is already the case for alcohol products sold at the cheapest end of the market in the off-trade, such as those contained in Alcohol Action Ireland's price survey.
+Using invoice costs as a basis for a ban on below cost selling also means products that are cheap, relative to their alcohol content, will continue to be sold at a level that represents a serious threat to public health.
+So long as the invoice cost of these products is kept sufficiently low, which is already the case for alcohol products sold at the cheapest end of the market in the off-trade, such as those contained in Alcohol Action Ireland's price survey.